rkansara1/ECE-4160/labs/lab1/writeup.md

-### Example 3:
+### Example 3: Analog Read

 This example can be found under Files>Examples>Apollo3>Example02_AnalogRead.
 In this example the artemis will read the internal die temperature.
-I modified the example code in order to get the program to print out the internal temperature in Fahrenheit as well as display the temperature on the serial plotter.
+In the below video you can observe how the die temperature started around 79.5°F. I placed my finger on the outside of the chip and it increased steadily to around 84°F. When I stopped pressing it the temperature then drops back down to about 79.5°F. I modified the example code in order to get the program to print out the internal temperature in Fahrenheit as well as display the temperature on the serial plotter.
 Here are the code modifications:

 ```c
 void loop() {